Palmer Station Winter 1996

 After setting things aside for a bit, I continued the efforts in 2014, and Johan Booth was able to identify the last unknown persons.
 They are Diana Laird and Michael Kuiper, with Art DeVries's group...Michael told Johan that they celebrated their (coincidental) birthday on 5 July while on the Polar Duke on their way south; they were only on station for a few weeks.
 That dates the color photo to late July or early August (there were others on station from that cruise who are not in the photo).

 It was amazing hearing from some of the other people I asked (mostly unsuccessfully) for help.
 In addition to the folks mentioned above, these included Frank Ball and Teri McLain.
 Johan heard back from cmdr....

-The rest of the story...the color photo was taken to Palmer this past summer...as documented by this April 2014 photo from Craig Bell.
+The rest of the story...the color photo was taken to Palmer in 2013-14...as documented by this April 2014 photo from Craig Bell.
 As for the photo that was hanging in the stairwell since 1996...

 Above is the photo (cropped and edited a bit) that had been hanging in the GWR stairwell...it was taken in April or May before some of these folks departed.
 The folks are gathered around the recreation hut in the backyard...the trivia here is that the structure was constructed during the 1990 winter by carpenter Thumper Porter...Thumper wintered at Pole with Janet Phillips in 1994.

 Below is the full version with its distinctive tinting, on that fancy brass plaque...